conda/conda/docs/source/building/recipe.rst

 More information about meta.yaml
 ================================

-Next, please continue on to learn more about :doc:`meta-yaml`.
+Next, please continue on to learn more about :doc:`the meta.yaml file<meta-yaml>`.